skyphusion-labs / Studio 1.0 open train

 An honest word on cost

 Vivijure runs on your own accounts and you pay your own bills.
-The good news: the full standard install fits Cloudflare's free plan.
-You install it free and render films free; you pay only for what you use, RunPod GPU seconds, cloud render API calls, and the AI credits the planner spends, or $0 if you render on your own GPU and use a local planner.
-This is live-proven: a brand-new free-plan account ran the whole standard bundle and rendered finished 1080p films on all three render paths.
+On the Cloudflare host, the standard install fits the Workers free plan; on vivijure-local you pay for the machine you already run.
+Either way you pay only for what you use: RunPod GPU seconds, cloud render API calls, and planner AI credits, or $0 if you render on your own GPU and use a local planner.

 Who makes this